glxxyxafonso/glxxyxafonso.github.io/README.md

-# glxxyafonso - A Student thinking about the future.
+# glxxyafonso website

+i really dont use this website, find more about me at: galaxxyafonso.codes